More data is about to be included in your credit report as of July 2018 – find out what this means for your finances.

 Technically, CCR has been in place since March 2014.
 However, when it was first introduced the scheme was mandatory and the banks were extremely sluggish on getting involved with the program.
 On 2 November 2017, Federal Treasurer Scott Morrison announced that participation in Comprehensive Credit Reporting will be mandated for the Big Four banks.

-This means that by 1 July 2018, the major banks will be required to share 50% of your credit data with credit bureaus.
+This means that by 1 July 2018, the major banks are required to share 50% of your credit data with credit bureaus.
 This will be increased to 100% by 1 July 2019.
 While only the four major banks (NAB, CommBank, Westpac and ANZ) are required to share this data, other credit providers will likely also share data within the same time frame to remain competitive.

 According to draft legislation released on 9 February 2018, banks will have 90 days from 1 July both in 2018 and 2019 to share the required data.
 For the first deadline (1 July 2018) they will be able to choose which 50% of comprehensive data they provide.

-Some lenders voluntarily contributed positive credit data – as of April 2017, Equifax reported that 24% of lenders were sharing data.
+Some lenders voluntarily contributed positive credit data; as of April 2017, Equifax reported that 24% of lenders were sharing data.
 However, this didn't include any of the major banks.

 There were a few reasons for this.
 One was that the banks took a long time to prepare their systems to report data to credit reporting bureaus in public mode (some banks, such as NAB, had been sharing data privately).